Hiro Hachiman Shrine: History

 The history of this shrine is not well documented.
 Per the Kii-Zoku-Fudok, one of the ancient records of Kii Province, the shrine was originally built in Kawachi Province during the reign of Emperor Kinmei (reigned 539 to 571 AD) and relocated to this location in the Muromachi period.
 The main shrine is dedicated to the Hachiman triad of Hondawake-no-Mikoto (Emperor Ojin), Tarashinakatsuhiko-no-Mikoto (Emperor Chuai) and Okinagatarashihime-no-Mikoto (Emperor Jingu).
 Three subsidiary shrines are on the grounds, These are the Wakamiya-sha dedicated to Ohsagi-no-Mikoto (Emperor Nintoku), Kora-sha dedicated to Takenouchi no Sukune and Tenjin-sha dedicated to Sugawara no Michizane.

-The shrine was destroyed during Toyotomi Hideyoshi's conquest of Kii Province in 1585, and was rebuilt by Asano Yukinaga after he was assigned he province by Tokugawa Ieyasu.
+The shrine was destroyed during Toyotomi Hideyoshi's conquest of Kii Province in 1585, and was rebuilt by Asano Yukinaga after he was assigned the province by Tokugawa Ieyasu.
 During the rule of the Kii Tokugawa clan, the shrine was supported by Kishū Domain during the Edo period.
 With the Meiji restoration and the Separation of Shintoism and Buddhism, the various Buddhist-related structures on the grounds of the shrine were destroyed or relocated.
 These included a Kannon-dō, Shōrō and Tahōtō (which was sent to Mitaki-dera in Hiroshima).
 The shrine retained its rōmon (two storied gate).

 The shrine's dengaku and lion dance performances during its autumn festival has been designated Wakayama Prefecture Intangible Cultural Properties.